 In this step in formulating a research problem, you would point out your research questions under the area of interest as you decided in the previous stage.
 If you select unemployment as your study area, your questions might be “how unemployment impacts individual social status?”
 “How does it affect social stability?”
 “How does it create frustration in individuals?”
 Define what research problem or question you are going to study?
 The more you study the research problem it will be just as relevant and fruitful to solve the problem indeed.

 5. Set Out Objectives

 Set out conspicuously your research root objectives and sub-objectives.
 Research objectives essentially come from research questions.
-If you do study “Impact of unemployment on individual social status” as your research problem or research question.
+If you make study “Impact of unemployment on individual social status” as your research problem or research question.
 Then, set out what would you like to explore to address.
 For Example- your main objective might be to examine the unemployment status in a particular society or state.
-And sub-objectives would be its effects on individuals’ social life.
+And sub-objectives would be their effects on individuals’ social life.
 Setting out specific main and sub-objectives are so crucial.

 6. Assess your Objectives

-Now, you should evaluate your objectives to make sure the possibility of attaining them through your research study.
-Assess your objectives in terms of time, budget, resources and technical expertise at your hand.
+Now, you should evaluate your objectives to make sure of the possibility of attaining them through your research study.
+Assess your objectives in terms of time, budget, resources, and technical expertise at your hand.
 You should also assess your research questions in light of reality.
 Determine what outcome will bring your study.
 If you can assess accurately the purpose of the research study it will bring significant results in the long run.
 In fact, research objectives determine the value of the study you are going to work out.

 7. Check Back

 Before you go on research work you should review all steps in formulating a research problem and all the things that you have done till now for the purpose of your research study.
 Then, ask yourself about your enthusiasm.
 Do you have enough resources to step up?
-If you are quite satisfied, then you forward to undertake your research work.
-You can change any of your plans in the light of reality if it requires.
+If you are quite satisfied, then you forward to undertaking your research work.
+You can change any of your plans in the light of reality if requires.